Last updated on November 3, 2023

 “Jesus answered and said to him [Nicodemus], ‘Most assuredly, I say to you, unless one is born again, he cannot see the kingdom of God.’”

-If we are honest, we know that death overshadows today’s sinful world.
-We don’t like to think about it, but someday, if the Lord tarries, we will die.
-However, all is not lost.
+All is not lost.
 A thread of love (perhaps it’s hidden in our DNA) links the perfect world that was (the Garden of Eden), the tainted world that is (the Kingdom of Darkness), and the redeemed world of the future (the Kingdom of Heaven).
+The Bible has a three-act structure, just like all good books.

-despising the shame, and is set down at the right hand of
+despising the shame, and has sat down at the right hand of

 the throne of God.”